Adi-iitd/AI-Art/README.md

 <p align = "justify"> The optimal G thereby translates the domain X to a domain Y <i> distributed identically to Y. However, such a translation does not guarantee that an individual input x and output y are paired up in a meaningful way – there are infinitely many mappings G that will induce the same distribution over y </i>.
 Key points: </p>

 - <p align = "justify"> Difficult to optimize adversarial objective in isolation - standard procedures often lead to the well-known problem of mode collapse. </p>
 - <p align = "justify"> Exploited the property that translation should be <b> Cycle consistent </b>.
-Mathematically, translator G : X → Y and another translator F : Y → X, should be inverses of each other (and both mappings should be bijections) </p>.
+Mathematically, translator G : X → Y and another translator F : Y → X, should be inverses of each other (and both mappings should be bijections). </p>
 - <p align = "justify"> Enforcing the structural assumption by training both the mapping G and F simultaneously, and adding a cycle consistency loss that encourages <b> <i> F(G(x)) ≈ x and G(F(y)) ≈ y </b> </i> </p>.

 ![2](https://user-images.githubusercontent.com/41862477/50504160-b1bd0000-0a91-11e9-9909-29b2121449b8.jpg)